Dr Ben Caldecott

 - Caldecott B.L., Workman, M. & Lomax, G. (2015) Stranded Carbon Assets and Negative Emissions Technologies (NETs).
 Working Paper.
 Smith School of Enterprise and the Environment, University of Oxford (Oxford, UK).

-- Caldecott, B.L. & Jepson, P. (2014) Towards a Framework for Protected Area Asset Management.
+- Caldecott, B.L. & Jepson, P. (2014) Towards a framework for Protected Area asset management.
 Discussion Paper.
 Smith School of Enterprise and the Environment, University of Oxford (Oxford, UK).

 - Caldecott, B.L., Rook, D. & Ashwin, J. (2014) Endowments and fossil fuels, 2nd Stranded Assets Forum, Waddesdon Manor 4th September 2014.
 Summary of Proceedings.
 Smith School of Enterprise and the Environment, University of Oxford (Oxford, UK).